etingof/snmpsim/README.txt

 Error module accepts the following comma-separated key=value parameters in .snmprec value field:

-  op - either 'get' or 'set' values to indicate SNMP operation that would
+  op - either of 'get', 'set' or 'any' values to indicate SNMP operation
-       trigger error response.
-Here 'get' also enables GETNEXT and GETBULK operations. value - holds the var-bind value to be included into SNMP response.
+       that would trigger error response.
+Here 'get' also enables GETNEXT and GETBULK operations.
+Default is 'any'. value - holds the var-bind value to be included into SNMP response.
           In case of a string value containing commas, use 'hexvalue' instead.